HandsOnDataViz/book/docs/HandsOnDataViz.md

 Now let’s insert Figure <a href="#fig:us-income-chart2">2</a>, which contains the same data as Figure <a href="#fig:us-income-chart1">1</a>, but presented in a different format.
 Which chart should you believe?
-Remember, we warned you to watch out for liars.
+Remember, we warned you to watch out people using data visualizations to tell lies.

 <img src="images/01-introduction/us-income-chart2.png" alt="Explore the [alternative version of the interactive line chart](https://datawrapper.dwcdn.net/JsxEp/) of US adult income inequality over time, using the same data as the first version."  />
 <p class="caption">